Balcony promoves energ

 • Aluminium and glass are recyclable materials with a long lifetime

-• Nature is literally brought “into the home” with the transparency of the glass design, the retractability of the glazing providing opportunity to access surrounding nature fully – the glazing also significantly extends the growing season of plants, providing plenty of opportunity for the creation of “green spaces”, often recognized to aid in the reduction of stress levels
+• Nature is literally brought “into the home” with the transparency of the glass design, the retractability of the glazing providing opportunity to access surrounding nature fully.
+The glazing also significantly extends the growing season of plants, providing plenty of opportunity for the creation of “green spaces”, often recognized to aid in the reduction of stress levels

-We know how much wellness brings any project to life, and that it comes from all sorts of corners of inspiration.
 See our portfolio of work, or get in touch here; we’d love to learn more about your project and how we can best support.

 Read more…